yingweiwo

 Additional Infomation

-Eflornithine is an irreversible ornithine decarboxylase inhibitor originally developed as a treatment for human African trypanosomiasis.
-Further research has also implicated ornithine decarboxylase in other conditions like facial hirsutism and cancer, especially when ornithine decarboxylase is highly upregulated in tumor cells.
-Additionally, ornithine decarboxylase is activated by c-myc or interacts with ras, both very well-known oncogenes, thus increasing the interest in targeting ornithine carboxylase as a potential cancer treatment.
-In 1960 and 2000, the FDA approved eflornithine under the brand names ORNIDYL and VANIQUA for the treatment of African trypanosomiasis and hirsutism, respectively, but has since been discontinued.
-Subsequently, on December 14, 2023, the FDA approved eflornithine again but under the brand name IWILFIN as an oral maintenance therapy to reduce the risk of relapse in adult and pediatric patients with high-risk neuroblastoma who have demonstrated at least a partial response to prior multiagent, multimodality therapy, including anti-GD2 immunotherapy.
-This approval is based on positive results obtained from a multi-site, single-arm, externally controlled study of children with high-risk neuroblastoma, where a 52% reduction in the risk of relapse and a 68% reduction in the risk of death were observed.
+Eflornithine is a fluoroamino acid with a difluoromethyl group substituted at the 2-position of ornithine.
+It is a trypanolytic agent.
+Eflornithine is a fluoroamino acid and also an α-amino acid whose function is related to ornithine.
+Eflornithine is an irreversible ornithine decarboxylase inhibitor, originally developed for the treatment of African trypanosomiasis in humans.
+Further research has shown that ornithine decarboxylase is also associated with other diseases, such as facial hirsutism and cancer, especially when ornithine decarboxylase is highly upregulated in tumor cells.
+Furthermore, ornithine decarboxylase can be activated by c-myc or interact with ras, both of which are well-known oncogenes; therefore, there is growing interest in targeting ornithine decarboxylase as a potential cancer treatment.
+In 1960 and 2000, the FDA approved flunominosine under the brand names ORNIDYL and VANIQUA for the treatment of African trypanosomiasis and hirsutism, respectively, but its use has since been discontinued.
+Subsequently, on December 14, 2023, the FDA reapproved efflunitine under the brand name IWILFIN as an oral maintenance therapy to reduce the risk of relapse in high-risk neuroblastoma patients in adults and children who have at least a partial response to prior multi-drug, multimodal therapy (including anti-GD2 immunotherapy).
+This approval was based on positive results from a multicenter, single-arm, externally controlled study in children with high-risk neuroblastoma, which observed a 52% reduction in relapse risk and a 68% reduction in mortality risk. efflunitine is an antiprotozoal drug and a decarboxylase inhibitor.
+Its mechanism of action is as a decarboxylase inhibitor. efflunitine is a difluoromethylated ornithine compound with antitumor activity.
+It irreversibly inhibits ornithine decarboxylase (an enzyme required for polyamine biosynthesis), thereby inhibiting tumor cell formation and proliferation.
+Polyamines are involved in nucleosome oligomerization and DNA conformation, creating a chromatin environment that stimulates tumor transformation.
+This drug has been shown to induce apoptosis in leiomyoma cells.
+(NCI04)

-Drug Indication
+Drug Indications

 FDA Label

-Treatment of facial hirsutism in women.
+Treatment of hirsutism in women's face.

 Mechanism of Action